boot-clj/boot-sources/README.md

 ## Usage

-The simplest way is to include `pack-source` in your task chain.
+#### pack-sources

+Include `pack-sources` at any point of your task chain.
 For instance from the command line:

 ```
-boot cljs sass pack-source -d "org.clojure/clojurescript:1.8.34" target
+boot cljs sass pack-sources -d "org.clojure/clojurescript:1.8.34" target
 ```

-If you look in the `target` folder you will see that a `clj-src` has been created (the default if you don't specify `:to-dir`) and it now contains the ClojureScript sources.
+If you look in the `target` folder you will see that a `clj-src` dir has been created (the default if you don't specify `:to-dir`) and it now contains the ClojureScript sources.

-As usual, `boot pack-source -h` shows you the option summary.
+As usual, `boot pack-sources -h` shows you the option summary.

 Note that if you don't specify `-d|--dependencies`, the current `(get-env)` will be queried and all the dependencies in `build.boot` will be included.